MicrosoftDocs/azure-devops-docs/docs/organizations/security/about-security-identity.md

 When you add accounts of users directly to a security group, they are automatically added to one of the valid user groups.

 ::: moniker range="azure-devops"
-- *ProjectCollectionName*\\Project Collection Valid Users: All members added to collection-level groups.
+- *OrganizationName*\\Project Collection Valid Users: All members added to organization-level groups.
-- *TeamProjectName*\\Project Valid Users: All members added to project-level groups.
+- *ProjectName*\\Project Valid Users: All members added to project-level groups.
 ::: moniker-end
 ::: moniker range="azure-devops-2019 || azure-devops-2020"
 - *Server*\\Azure DevOps Valid Users: All members added to server-level groups.
 - *ProjectCollectionName*\\Project Collection Valid Users: All members added to collection-level groups.
-- *TeamProjectName*\\Project Valid Users: All members added to project-level groups.
+- *ProjectName*\\Project Valid Users: All members added to project-level groups.
 ::: moniker-end
 ::: moniker range="< azure-devops-2019"
 - *Server*\\Team Foundation Valid Users: All members added to server-level groups.